 Try listening to our traffic noise for a quarter of an hour, and see if your brain slowly learns how to filter it out from your conscious perception.
 In most cases, it will do so after a couple of minutes.
 Then, you will realize that not only has the masking noise been wiped from your perception, the unwanted noise has as well.

 This sound generator is calibrated and outputs a pink-like spectrum when the sliders are horizontally aligned.
-Calibration is unique to this website, and can be used to compensate for your own hearing, audio equipment, and listening environment deficiencies: follow our Calibration Procedure once, then access your Hearing Curve from the Preset section.
+Calibration is unique to this website, and can be used to compensate for your own hearing, audio equipment, and listening environment deficiencies: follow our Calibration Procedure once, then access Your Hearing Curve from the right pane.

 Testimonials - updated every month - write yours here

 Click the blue hearts to load their associated settings